Chevy Engine Crankshaft Position Sensor

 If you experience the Chevy engine crankshaft position sensor problem, it's important to remember two things.
 First, the symptoms can closely mimic those of a failing fuel pump.

 To further complicate this issue the Chevrolet fuel pump isn't known for its reliability on these trucks either.
 The second point to make touches on a common problem with the coolant temperature sender.
-When the engine temperature sensor fails it displays similar symptoms as with engine crankshaft position sensor failure.

-The important thing is to get the diagnosis correct to avoid replacing good parts.
 In this article we'll discuss the specific symptoms and diagnostic procedures associated with a V8 Chevy engine crankshaft position sensor failure.

 This is one of those rare situations where a constantly monitored computer controlled sensor can fail without setting a specific diagnostic trouble code for the failure of that component.